shamitv/llama_cpp/README.md

-# llama_cpp
+# Llama CPP

-llama_cpp is llama.cpp packaged as a Python Wheel
+This is a Python package for Llama CPP ( https://github.com/ggml-org/llama.cpp ).